191 Ryder Hall

 In 1998, Antonio completed his training with renowned Master Teacher Kristin Linklater (author of Freeing the Natural Voice).
-He adapted this popular practice into Spanish and the National Autonomous University of Mexico (UNAM), the largest university in Latin America, published his La Libertación de la Voz Natural: el Método Linklater in 2010, with reprintings in 2013 and 2015.
-He teaches annually at the Estudio Corazza para el Actor in Madrid, Spain, and serves as a consultant for the Center for Voice Studies (CEUVOZ) in Mexico City, where he runs a Linklater Voice Teacher-training Program.
-He is a proud member of the Voice & Speech Trainers Association (VASTA) and served as the association’s treasurer for five years.
+He adapted this popular practice into Spanish and the National Autonomous University of Mexico (UNAM), the largest university in Latin America, published his La Liberación de la Voz Natural: el Método Linklater in 2010, with reprintings in 2013 and 2015.
+He serves as a consultant for the Center for Voice Studies (CEUVOZ) in Mexico City, where he runs a Linklater Voice Teacher-training Program.
+He is a proud member of the Voice & Speech Trainers Association (VASTA) and serves on its Board of Directors.

 As an actor, Antonio has worked with Teatro Libre in Bogotá, the Desmond Jones Company in London, and, in the United States, Shakespeare & Company, Phoenix Theatre, Provincetown Theatre, Actors’ Shakespeare Project, and the Nora Theatre, among others.

 In summer 2013, Antonio directed his first opera, Otto Nicolai’s The Merry Wives of Windsor, for Boston Midsummer Opera.
-He returned to BMO in 2014 to direct Bedrich Smetana’s The Bartered Bride and in 2016, the double bill of Gaetano Donizetti’s Il Campanello di Notte and Pietro Mascagni’s L’amico Fritz.
+He returned to BMO to direct Bedrich Smetana’s The Bartered Bride in 2014, the double bill of Gaetano Donizetti’s Il Campanello di Notte and Pietro Mascagni’s L’amico Fritz, in 2016.
 In 2017, Antonio will direct Donizetti’s L’elisir d’amore for BMO and Man of La Mancha for New Repertory Theatre.